By Melissa Venner (Head of Organisational Development at Core Talent Recruitment, Manchester)

 Support our campaign

-The CIPD Manchester Branch campaign will include Twitter chats, some podcasts, and an Ignite presentation from DisruptHR York, as well as a blog series.
+The CIPD Manchester Branch campaign has included Twitter chats, some podcasts, and an Ignite presentation from DisruptHR York, as well as a blog series.
 The blogs have been written by a range of people, from within the HR and L&D world as well as outside.
 Some are from a personal perspective of being neurodivergent and others from neurotypical people.
 We are very grateful for people’s contributions in helping us explore how we can support neurodivergence in our organisations, and help us to step-up the pace of change and inclusion.

 If you would like to contribute a blog and share your personal experience or that of your organisation, please get in touch.